Nano274/YOLO-Object-Detection-and-Gameplay-Design-Practice-in-Unity/0_Assets/Scripts/3_Npc_Scripts/README.md

 - Ensure `NavMesh` is properly baked; otherwise, NPCs cannot move.
 - All NPC prefabs should have compatible Rigidbody and Animator components.
 - Customize the scripts to add additional behaviors or interactions as needed.

-For any issues or further customization, feel free to contact the development team or open an issue.